swannodette/swannodette.github.com/_posts/2015-01-09-life-with-dynamic-typing.md

 runtime cost.
 React.js actually elides `invariant` from production builds (**Update:** Scott Feeney
 [clarified this](https://twitter.com/graue/status/553833079865749504),
-React.js does not actually elide the logic, just the strings).
+React.js does not elide the logic, just the strings).
 If you're a JavaScript developer this is yet another reason why a build step might not be a bad idea.

 All ClojureScript developers again have a leg up - simply provide `:elide-asserts true` to your production build config and be on your